 Here’s another reason why it’s so critical to deploy proactive IT services to protect against such crimes: if a cyber thief pilfers money from your bank account, your bank may not be obliged to replace it.
 That was brought to light by a recent NPR story, which spotlighted several business owners who lost money because of stolen debit cards, social engineering, and the exact kind of business email compromise we wrote about last month.

 Individuals are protected from fraudulent bank transactions under the Electronic Fund Transfer Act, but small businesses don’t enjoy the same level of protection.
 The Uniform Commercial Code states that banks must offer business customers a “commercially reasonable” set of security protocols.
 If those are followed, the bank is then entirely within legal limits to refuse to reimburse businesses that suffer from fraudulent money transfers or other cyber theft.

-2. Do not open ANY email or attachment from ANY sender you don’t recognize, and validate ANY link in ANY unfamiliar email before clicking on it.
-Email security is paramount — infiltrated accounts are often what leads directly to breaches and fraud.
+2) Do not open ANY emails or attachments from ANY sender you don’t recognize, and validate ANY link in ANY unfamiliar email before clicking on it.
+Email security is paramount—infiltrated accounts are often what leads directly to breaches and fraud.
 Never open attachments you aren’t expecting, even if they appear to come from legitimate-looking email accounts.
 And hover over all links and look for legitimate IP addresses, not long strings of random characters, before clicking.
 All it takes is one click on one bad link by one employee to compromise the data of your entire company.